Nayarit: Demographics

+Largest cities

 Nayarit is Mexico's twenty-ninth most populous state.
 According to the census of 2020, the state had a population of 1,235,456 and its population density was 39/km2.

 Indigenous groups

 Nayarit is the home to four indigenous groups: the Wixaritari (Huichol), the Naayeri (Cora), the Odam (Tepehuan) and the Nahuatl-speaking Mexicaneros.
 The indigenous groups mostly inhabit the Nayar highlands, but are also frequently encountered in Tepic and on the Pacific coast, where they have also established colonies.
 They are known for their crafts and artwork which they sell.
 About five percent of the state population speaks an indigenous language.

 Economy

 Nayarit is predominantly an agricultural state, and produces a large variety of crops such as beans, sorghum, sugar cane, maize, tobacco, rice, chiles, peanuts, melons, tomatoes, coffee, mangoes, bananas, and avocados.
 In addition to these crops, livestock and fishing are also central to the local economy.
 Approximately six percent of the land in Nayarit is pasture land, with the most common livestock being cattle, horses, pigs, goats, and sheep.
 Nayarit has 289 kilometers of coastline, which provides an abundance of fish and shellfish, including bass, snapper, sharks, and oysters.
 There are over 75 cooperatives related to the fishing industry alone in Nayarit.
 Much of the food produced in Nayarit is exported to the larger urban areas surrounding Mexico City and Guadalajara, and much of the agricultural labor is performed by migrant laborers.
 Although mining exists in Nayarit, it is mostly of non-metallic substances such as limestone or kaolin.

 Beginning in the late 90's, Nayarit has become known as a producer of specialty Arabica coffee, regarded for its fine taste and high density beans grown in the volcanic soils of the Sierra Madre Occidental.
 Nayarit coffee is exported all over the world, including to the UK and Australia via the Grupo Terruño Nayarita farmers cooperative.

 In recent years, Nayarit has worked to build its tourism sector, marketing the "Riviera Nayarit" as a safe, beautiful destination served by Puerto Vallarta International Airport.
 Popular resort towns include Bucerías, Punta de Mita, La Cruz de Huanacaxtle, San Blas, Santiago Ixcuintla, Sayulita and Tecuala.
 However, some residents in these and other towns are concerned that the growth in the tourism industry might have harmful impacts on the community.
 Timeshare scams with links to the local Nayarit Mafia are quite common.